ivanitlearning/AWS-Associate-Courses/README.md

 #### 1.10.6.2.
 RDS Backup Exam PowerUp

-- When performing a restore, RDS creates a new RDS with a new endpoint address (need to repoint app to new RDS instance)
+- When performing a restore, RDS creates a new RDS with a new endpoint address (need to repoint app to new RDS instance).
+It doesn't replace the old DB instance.
 - When restoring a manual snapshot, you are setting it to a single point in time.
 This influences the RPO value.
 - Automated backups are different, they allow any 5 minute point in time.
 - Backups are restored and transaction logs are replayed to bring DB to desired point in time.